 A calendar is said to be complete when the mechanism can display all of the calendar information on the dial: the calendar (date: 1-31), day (Mon-Sun), the month, year and lunar phase.
 However, without perpetual characteristics, these watches require frequent human intervention, ideally on a monthly basis, to stay up to date.
 These adjustments can be made using correctors, often located on the side of the case.
 (Discover a complete Montblanc calendar here – we talked about it recently.)

 You’ve guessed it – this beautiful Jaeger-LeCoultre is, therefore, technically a Complete Perpetual Calendar.
+You have to know that it is not instantaneous but progressive, like many other Perpetual Calendars.

 Let’s put things in order – a single, instantaneous, complete and perpetual calendar.
 Now you know the difference and can, in turn, explain it simply and concisely, can’t you?
 Well done!